jonathangosling/Breed_Classification_App/README.md

   - Another solution could be to change the current working directory from the python script using `os.chdir()`
   - I also found [this blog post](https://xebia.com/blog/python-and-relative-imports-in-aws-lambda-functions/) discussing using relative imports for python in AWS Lambda functions, where they take yet a different approach.
   - I haven't properly tested this yet, but checking [the AWS developer guide post](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html).
 I can see a potential solution which may be better:
-    1. The AWS base images (i.e. `public.ecr.aws/lambda/python:3.8` in this case) actually provides environment variables `LAMBDA_TASK_ROOT` and `LAMBDA_RUNTIME_DIR` which are assigned values pointing to task and runtime directories.
-The AWS documentation actually suggests install dependencies to the directory found using the variable `LAMBDA_TASK_ROOT` "alongside the function handler to ensure that the Lambda runtime can locate them when the function is invoked."
+    - The AWS base images (i.e. `public.ecr.aws/lambda/python:3.8` in this case) actually provides environment variables `LAMBDA_TASK_ROOT` and `LAMBDA_RUNTIME_DIR` which are assigned values pointing to task and runtime directories.
+The AWS documentation actually suggests installing dependencies to the directory found using the variable `LAMBDA_TASK_ROOT` "alongside the function handler to ensure that the Lambda runtime can locate them when the function is invoked."
-    2. The in the dockerfile:
+    - In the dockerfile:
        1. `RUN  pip3 install -r requirements.txt --target "${LAMBDA_TASK_ROOT}"`
        2. `COPY app.py ${LAMBDA_TASK_ROOT}`
        3. Also copy all other (custom) dependencies to ${LAMBDA_TASK_ROOT}
 - The default memory and timeout configurations on AWS lambda can cause issues when importing large packages like tensorflow.
 This can be solved by:
-  - First make sure that you are only importing the necessary functionality (`from tensorflow. ... import ...`).
+  - First: make sure that you are only importing the necessary functionality (`from tensorflow. ... import ...`).
-  - Second increase the timeout in the AWS lambda configuration to an reasonable amount.
+  - Second: increase the timeout in the AWS lambda configuration to an reasonable amount.
-  - Finally, if it's still taking too long, you can increase the speed of imports by increasing the CPU provisioned.
-This can also be changed in the lambda configuration by increasing the memory allocated ("Your function is allocated CPU proportional to the memory configured").
+  - Finally: if it's still taking too long, you can increase the speed of imports by increasing the CPU provisioned.
+This can be altered in the lambda configuration by increasing the memory allocated ("Your function is allocated CPU proportional to the memory configured").